Community Healthcare Worker Program Begins Fall 2019 at Lake Area Technical College

 “Community healthcare workers are often responsible for the health of community members who may not be cared for by traditional medical institutions including culturally diverse populations and underserved community members,” said Heidi Wirtjes, Community Healthcare Worker program supervisor.
 “Community healthcare workers often provide some basic direct services as well, such as first aid and some health screenings.”

 The program is overseen by an advisory board comprised of local and regional healthcare providers who offer direction and insight regarding program curriculum and training.
-For more information on the new Community Healthcare Worker program, contact Lake Area Tech at 605-882-5284 or visit www.lakeareatech.edu.
+For more information on the new Community Healthcare Worker program, contact Lake Area Technical College at 605-882-5284 or visit www.lakeareatech.edu.